Western Illinois University: Macomb Campus

 - In the event of a board hearing, the charged student will be notified at least three calendar days prior to the date of the hearing.
 Such notice will be in writing and include the following:

-- In most instances, hearing notification letters will be sent via campus or United States mail.
-Notification letters will be considered to be received upon delivery to a student's current local address as recorded with the Office of the University Registrar.
-Failure to notify the University of a change of address, failure to pick up one's notification letter, or failure to read one's notification letter could result in a case being reviewed in absentia.
+- In most instances, hearing notification letters will be sent via campus or United States mail and University e-mail.
+Notification letters will be considered to be received upon delivery to a student's current local address as recorded with the Office of the University Registrar or time of e-mail posting.
+Failure to notify the University of a change of address, failure to pick up one’s notification letter, or failure to read one’s notification letter could result in a case being reviewed in absentia.

 - Any hearing board will be subject to the following procedures:

-n.
-A single record of proceedings, such as a tape recording, will be made of all hearings before a judicial body.
+- A single record of proceedings, such as an audio recording, will be made of all hearings before a judicial body.
 The record will be the property of the University and be used for deliberations and appeals.
 No other recording, audio or video, will be permitted.

-o.
-The hearing board may accommodate concerns regarding the personal safety, well-being, and/or fears of the confrontation of the presenter/complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or permitting participation by telephone, videophone, audio tape, written statement, or other means, where and as determined in the sole judgment the Director of Student Judicial Programs.
+- The hearing board may accommodate concerns regarding the personal safety, well-being, and/or fears of the confrontation of the presenter/complainant, accused student, and/or other witness during the hearing by providing separate facilities, by using a visual screen, and/or permitting participation by telephone, videophone, audio tape, Skype or other VoIP, written statement, or other means, where and as determined in the sole judgment the Director of Student Judicial Programs.

 - A hearing board will list their recommended findings of fact, sanctions, and rationale for the sanctions which will be included in the official record of the hearing.
 The board will consider the past disciplinary record of the charged student only after a finding of violation has been determined.
 The entire record will be forwarded to the Associate Vice President for Student Services.